abetusk/scratch/notes/Skew-Approaches.md

 * What is the entropy (how many bits does it take to describe the system)?
 * Don't stress inconsequential minutae
 * Describe your problem to a rubber duck
+* Add a layer of abstraction
+* Remove a layer of abstraction
+* Format the special case to be more general
+* Preprocess input
+* Clean your work area